thelinuxlich/knockout.live.plugin/README.md

 * Node.js and socket.io on the server side

 ## Notes
-* The chat example run on port 4000, change js/main.js and server.js if required
+* The chat example runs on port 4000, change port variable in js/main.js and server.js if required
 * This example does not use node, you need a web server running on 80 like nginx or apache

 ## What do you need for your application to go "live"?: